 Can you describe some of the differences between accessioning paper and electronic records?

-MM: The biggest difference between paper and electronic records is with electronic records we really need agencies to contact us first, so we can talk about what you have, the volume, and the best method to transfer the records.
+MM: The accessioning process is the same for paper records and electronic records.
+We really need agencies to contact us first, so we can talk about what you have, the volume, and the best method to transfer the records.
 On the Transferring Electronic Records page on the TDA site we have an Electronic Records Survey for agencies to complete that helps us start this discussion.
 TSLAC can take records in virtually any format, but we do need to know about highly specialized formats, especially ones that require specialized software.
 Another issue, since agencies generally transfer older records that are not actively in use, would be any kind of legacy file formats or media (floppy disks for example).
 Older formats don’t necessarily stop us from taking the records, but we may need to work with agency more.

 The second installment in this series will take a look at the technical side of the TDA.

 ATF104, 2002, Photographs, Texas Governor Rick Perry Press Office Files for First Lady Anita Perry.
 Archives and Information Services Division, Texas State Library and Archives Commission.
 E2015/117.Can be accessed here: https://tsl.access.preservica.com/tda/tx-gov-perry/press-office-flap/photographs/